animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 The infinitum allows us to leave the potential cyclicality of the universe a mystery. $\square$

-**Theorem 5.** A universe capable of simulating a Turing machine can arise from nothing, assuming just the properties of deduction: existence of existence and cause, defining nothing as the empty set of existence.
+**Theorem 5.** A universe capable of simulating a Turing machine (sans halting) can arise from nothing, assuming just the properties of deduction: existence of existence and cause, defining nothing as the empty set of existence.

 **Proof.**